devromik/black-and-white/README.md

 # black-and-white

-Library of algorithms for the Black-and-White coloring of tree.
+Library of algorithms for the Black-and-White tree coloring.

 ## Introduction